Supply Chain Insurance 101

 While you should always try to minimize risk through contingency planning and other risk management techniques, as supply chains grow across the globe, sometimes there is little you can do about the exposures faced by your suppliers.
 Supply Chain Insurance is meant to cover losses you incur as a result of an interruption to your supply chain.
 Supply Chain Insurance coverage allows you to work confidently with suppliers who face exposures beyond your control.

 Supply Chain Insurance Coverage is most important for those who directly rely on the production ability of a key supplier for their own operations.
 If there are no alternative suppliers available and you cannot build up a substantial reserve of materials, then you are at an increased risk for debilitating interruption and are more likely to benefit from Supply Chain Insurance.

 Supply Chain Insurance Covers

 In the past, most Supply Chain Insurance policies that covered supply chain interruptions required physical damage to the product or material itself.
 Recently, however, an increased focus has been put on addressing more diverse causes of loss within the supply chain.
-Supply Chain Insurance are now available that activate on any number of events that cause an interruption, such as:
+Supply Chain Insurance is now available that activates on any number of events that cause an interruption, such as:

 • Natural disasters